-So here they are: The Top 4 Myths About Selling Textbooks on Amazon:
+Here they are: The Top 4 Myths About Reselling Textbooks on Amazon:

-This sentiment isn’t objectively wrong (every book is different), but asking “Do older editions sell?” is asking the wrong question.
+This sentiment isn’t objectively wrong (every textbook is different).
+But asking “Do older editions of textbooks still sell?” is asking the wrong question.

-Demand has little to do with edition.
-Or to put it a better way – You can determine nothing about a book’s demand by knowing how many newer editions there are.
-Nothing.
+Demand for a textbook on Amazon does not directly correlate with edition.
+Or to put it a better way: you can determine little about a book’s demand by knowing how many newer editions there are.

-There is only one thing that matters when assessing a book’s demand: It’s sales rank.
+There is only one thing that matters when assessing a book’s demand: It’s Amazon sales rank.
 Or more accurately, it’s sales rank history.
-That’s it.
+Nothing else matters.

-If you have the latest edition of a textbook and it’s sales rank history (as revealed via Keepa or CamelCamelCamel) is showing it sells one copy every three months, then it sells one copy every three months.
+If you have the latest edition of a textbook and it’s Amazon sales rank history (as revealed via Keepa or elsewhere) is showing it sells one copy every three months, then it sells one copy every three months.
 It’s edition is irrelevant.

 We cannot possibly know all the trends, economics, and odd forces that contribute to a book’s demand.
 Maybe Amazon’s algorithm is favoring an older edition in its search results.
 Maybe Oprah was carrying a copy of Macroeconomics, 2nd Edition (2001) when she was spotted at LAX this week.
 The fact is, we don’t know anything.